Question or remark ? Please contact us at firstname.lastname@example.org

 studied carefully in order to minimize the sampling bias, but they

-are usually sufficient to detect a very big variation in the process
+are usually sufficient to detect a very big variation in the

 There are different designs available to perform sampling.
 This